Riese & Müller electric bike Best Sellers Guide

 So, which one?
 It’s simple.
 If you’re riding to the pub or cruising the country lanes during the summer, save some money and go for the Vario.
 If you’re going to ride off-road, up some steep hills, or a long distance, spend the money and go for the Rohloff.
 Leave the chain and cassette for the purists.
 One day they’ll work it out.

 We always recommend going for one of the displays with the cockpit function.
 This has an adjustable stem to help you get the very best riding position, and nothing to do with the display.
-90% of the bikes we’ve sold in the last six months have been configured with the Nyon cockpit.
-It’s a large touchscreen display with built-in Sat Nav.
-But if you’d rather have a smaller screen on your bike then go for the Kiox cockpit option.
+90% of the bikes we’ve sold in the last six months have been configured with the cockpit, integrating a Bosch display.

 Or why not book a visit to our showroom to test ride a Riese & Müller e-bike through the beautiful Cotswolds countryside?